 Credit risk is the risk that an issuer or counterparty will be unable or unwilling to meet a commitment that it has entered into with the Fund.
 To mitigate this risk, the Fund regularly monitors entities to which financial assistance has been provided.
 In addition to its regular monitoring procedures, at year-end, management performed an analysis on a number of accounts in order to assess the Fund's total exposure to credit and other risks.
-Factors such as the financial assistance or the client were evaluated to determine how risk has changed since inception of the financial assistance or the last analysis.
+Factors such as the financial condition of the client were evaluated to determine how risk has changed since inception of the financial assistance or the last analysis.
 Changes in risk are reflected in the carrying value of the assistance via the provision for concessionary assistance, the allowance for doubtful accounts and the provision for payment under guarantees.

-As at year-end, the Fund had a significant concentration in its investment portfolio with respect to its five largest investees.
-The concentration of investments advanced to the Fund's five largest investees was 73% (2015 - 76%) of the carrying value of the investment portfolio.
+As at March 31, 2017, the Fund had a significant concentration in its investment portfolio with respect to its five largest investees.
+The concentration of investments advanced to the Fund's five largest investees was 85% (2016 - 73%) of the carrying value of the investment portfolio.

-At year-end, the Fund had a significant concentration in its investment portfolio with respect to the forestry and shipbuilding industries.
-The concentration of investments advanced to companies participating in timber-related industries was 26% (2015 - 33%).
-The concentration of the investments advanced to companies participating in the shipbuilding industry was 59% (2015 - 42%).
+As at March 31, 2017, the Fund had a significant concentration in its investment portfolio with respect to the forestry and shipbuilding industries.
+The concentration of investments advanced to companies participating in timber-related industries was 26% (2016 - 26%).
+The concentration of the investments advanced to companies participating in the shipbuilding industry was 61% (2016 - 59%).